Last Updated: by Jeffrey Huber

 Here are some important gun safety reminders to remember:

-- Research shows that guns kept in homes pose a great and serious risk to the families.
+Research shows that guns kept in homes pose a tremendous and serious risk to the families.
 It has an increased chance of killing or injuring one of the members of the family or known to the family than hitting an intruder.

 When buying a gun safe, it is of great importance that you put ample amount of time.
-Spend your hard earned money on a gun safe that features the size, functionalities and protection you need for gun storage.
+Spend your hard-earned money on a gun safe that features the size, functionalities , and protection you need for gun storage.
 If you don’t have enough budget, you can always look into bargains and buy a used gun safe that suits your preferences.
 Gun safes are investments.
-They don’t wear out over time easily.
+They don’t wear out over time quickly.

 Do spend on a gun safe that is fire and burglar resistant.
 Don’t just be enticed by manufacturer’s marketing claims – be sure to decipher the truth from enticement.
-If you have to use a sheetrock, ensure that it it’s properly installed.
-If you intend to include other valuable items such as important documents, media files and others it is advisable that you buy another fire safe storage to serve as its double protection inside the gun safe.
+If you have to use sheetrock, ensure that it it’s properly installed.
+If you intend to include other valuable items such as important documents, media files and others you should buy another fire-safe storage to serve as its double protection inside the gun safe.

 Don’t cling into one brand.
-Do research many brands as much as possible.
+Do many research brands as much as possible.
 It is always best that you have a lot of options.
-Different brands represent apparent differences among gun safes so choosing according to brand will be easy for you.
+Different brands represent apparent differences among gun safes so choosing according to a brand will be easy for you.

 Lastly, finding the right gun safe for you is not as easy as shopping for a pair of shoes.
 Everything that must be taken into consideration must be of equal importance.
 Make sure that they also meet the regulations within your state.
-If you are able to find the right one, make sure that you have professional install it in your home, train other adults living with you on using the gun safe and educate children about gun safety.
+If you can find the right one, make sure that you have a professional install it in your home, train other adults living with you on using the gun safe and educate children about gun safety.